DrTrojanDevil/spatula/README.md

 }
 ```

+*It is important to note that all of the cheerio paths in `template` are
+relative to the document, not to each other (unlike the path arguments
+to `Spatula.Menu`)*

 * `parser` is a function receiving the populated template, and returning
 a parsed version of it.
-This is `Spatula.markdown` by default. `parser` can
+This is `Spatula.markdown` by default.
-also be used to perform operations on scraped data, eg. extracting URLs for
-a new set of menus.

 ###Spatula.markdown(html)